 Of course, studies such as this one cannot prove cause and effect.
 But most of the studies published on this topic support an association between gratitude and an individual's well-being.

-Other studies have looked at how gratitude can improve relationships.
-For example, a study of couples found that individuals who took time to express gratitude for their partner not only felt more positive toward the other person but also felt more comfortable expressing concerns about their relationship.
+Other studies have looked at how being grateful can improve relationships.
+For example, a study of couples found that individuals who took time to express gratitude for their partner not only felt more positive toward the other person, but also felt more comfortable expressing concerns about their relationship.

 Ways to cultivate gratitude